lb N per 1,000 sq ft

 The total fertilizer weight tells you what to buy or pull from storage for the full area entered.
 The application-rate result tells you how densely to spread that product over a standard unit of area.
 Used together, these numbers help with both purchasing and field execution.
 You know the total amount required, and you also know what the product density should look like as you work across the bed or lawn.

-The nutrient breakdown is just as valuable.
+The nutrient breakdown is just as useful.
 It shows what comes along with the nitrogen you are targeting.
 This matters because a fertilizer with a high phosphorus component may be appropriate in some situations but excessive in others, especially if the soil already tests high.
 Seeing the full nutrient load encourages better choices than looking only at the first number on the bag.

 In practice, the best result is usually the one that matches your soil test, crop goal, and spreading method, not necessarily the cheapest bag on the shelf.
 A calculator helps you compare those scenarios quickly and rationally.